General Health and Sleep

 - Thomas Dekker, English Elizabethan dramatist and pamphleteer

 The World Health Day is a good opportunity to think about our and our family members’ state of health.
 It is not sleep that we usually associate with feeling physically and emotionally fit but during the past decades, researchers have found out important connection between this human function and well-being.
+Whether it is your brain function, your mood or your body (even your hair is affected!).
+This article will fill you in!

 So, what’s better than a good sleep?
 Practically everything that it brings!